 Drip Drip Drop

 On restless rainy afternoons, don't wish the clouds away—invite them to stay!
-Embrace springtime showers by making a sparkly Razzle Dazzle Raindrop.
-Break out the art supplies and inspire your kindergartener to get crafting.
-It's sure to keep the boredom at bay, and with all the cutting and constructing, it's great for her fine motor skills too.
+These sparkly raindrops make for a fun weather-themed craft.
+This activity is a great way to introduce lessons about rain and water to your child.
+It's sure to keep the boredom at bay, and with all the cutting and constructing, it's great for honing fine motor skills too.

 What You Need:

 - Scratch paper